 Missouri City Middle School (MCMS) is one of 15 middle school campuses in Fort Bend ISD.
 The school opened in 1975 and serves predominantly low-socioeconomic families.
 MCMS is a schoolwide Title I campus.
 Federal and local funds are used to co-fund campus staffing and instructional programs, as well as purchase the instructional materials necessary for teachers to meet the needs of each individual student.
-MCMS currently serves 963 students in grades sixth to eighth.
-Due to being a transient community, our enrollment numbers fluctuate at various times throughout the school year.
-The student body is 57.63% male and 42.37% female, with 87.95% economically disadvantaged.
-The homeless status total is 3.01%.
-The average daily attendance rate for students is 93.98%.
-Students participate in special programs offered on the campus including: 21.50% participate in ESL programs, 11.83% participate in CTE courses, less than 1% (0.52%) participate in Gifted and Talented programs, and 18.21% participate in Special Education programs and services.
+MCMS currently serves 955 students in grades sixth to eighth.
+Due to being a transient community, our enrollment numbers fluctuate throughout the school year to about a maximum enrollment of 1,031.
+The student body is 56% male and 44% female, with 82.8% economically disadvantaged.
+The homeless status total is 3.1%.
+The average daily attendance rate for students is 93.96%.
+Students participate in special programs offered on the campus including: 22.72% participate in ESL programs, 9.51% participate in CTE courses, less than 1% (0.63%) participate in Gifted and Talented programs, and 22.30% participate in Special Education programs and services.